nicholas-fong/SRTM-GeoTIFF/README.md

 elevation is 657 meters.

 The elevation points of this python function are exatcly the same as gdallocationinfo for test points in four quadrants.
-You can use this function as a stand alone one point query tool, or incorporate it in other applications (such as appending SRTM-based elevations to GPS tracks: my next project)
+You can use this function as a stand alone one point query tool, or incorporate it in other applications (such as appending SRTM-based elevations to GPS tracks). [gpx-add-SRTM-elevation](https://github.com/nicholas-fong/gpx-add-SRTM-elevation)